 This is a FET VOM.
 It replaces and out-performs the VTVM in most cases.
 One of the reasons for using an FET VOM is that the ohm meter could operate at a voltage that would not

 forward-bias germanium or silicon junctions, allowing measurements of resistance in these circuits.

 The FET also could protect the meter movement from over current by separating the input circuitry

 from the meter movement.

 The meter movement is NOT driven by the circuit under test, like with normal VOM’s.
-Instead – the movement is driven by the batteries in the FET VOM and is only lightly *triggered*
+Instead – the movement is driven by the batteries in the FET VOM and the movement is only lightly *triggered*

 by the circuit under test.

 Analog meters are the king of showing trends and naturally normalize/average fast moving readings.
-A FET meter has highest input impedance (10, 12 Mohm!) – where at BEST – any other meter is ~ 10kohm.
-Not to say that the lower input impedance meters have no use!
-SOMETIMES: their lower input impedance is needed!
+A FET meter has highest input impedance (10, 12 Mohm) – where at BEST – any other meter is ~ 10kohm.
+Not to say that the lower input impedance meters have no use.
+SOMETIMES: their lower input impedance is needed.
 The way they load a circuit – only THEN – will a problem become evident.
 My preference in the shop is my bench meter then.
 In the field: either my old Fluke 79 DMM or this beauty!: